wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

 Let's ask wazo-auth for an authentication token:

-1. Choose the `wazo-auth` service in the list of REST APIs
+1. Open `wazo-auth` spec in our [API Console](/documentation/console/authentication)
+2. In the first field, please enter your stack hostname (ex: `https://mystack.example`)
-2. In the top-right text box of the page (left to the "Explore" button), fill "token" with the `rest-api-test:password`: those credentials are the ones from the Web Services Access you created earlier.
+3. In the last field, please enter `username:password` : those credentials are the ones from the Web Services Access you created earlier.
-3. Go to the `POST /tokens` section and click on the yellow box to the right of the `body` parameter.
+4. Go to the `POST /tokens` section and click on the yellow box to the right of the `body` parameter.
 This will pre-fill the `body` parameter.
-4. In the `body` parameter, set:
+5. In the `body` parameter, set:
    - `expiration` to the number of seconds for the token to be valid (e.g. 3600 for one hour).
 After the expiration time, you will need to re-authenticate to get a new token.
-5. Click `Try it out` at the end of the section.
+6. Click `Try it out` at the end of the section.
 This will make an HTTP request to wazo-auth.
-6. You should see a response to your HTTP request, containing a JSON object.
+7. You should see a response to your HTTP request, containing a JSON object.
 In the response, you should see a `token` attribute.
 That little string is your authentication token.
 Save it somewhere, in case you need it later.
-7. Copy-paste the `token` attribute in the top-right input box, replacing the `rest-api-test:password`.
+8. Copy-paste the `token` attribute in the top-right input box, replacing the `rest-api-test:password`.
 Note that you don't need to click the Explore button to accept the change of token.